 “I understood that you’re the head of the HR department, and I am getting in touch regarding the onboarding of new employees in *the company name*.”

 The body is your time to pitch.
-Show the problem you solve in one sentence and list the relevant benefits.
-You’re answering a question no one asked :), explaining how you can help.
+Show the problem you can solve in one sentence and list the relevant benefits.

 Use bullet points, paragraphs, bold text chunks for important information.
 After several emails, you’ll have your own style, though we suggest you try the FAB (feature, advantage, benefit - check Google) technique.